Setting Up and Configuring a Logi Report Server Cluster

 Specifies the RMI port number of the server.
 When the servers in the cluster are on the same machine, you must edit this property to make the servers use different port numbers.

 <install_root>\binfor each server.
 Make sure that the system database and realm database all servers in the cluster use point to the same DBMS.

-- The databases that can be used as the server database in a Logi Report Server Cluster must be able to support the lock function, therefore, you cannot use HSQLDB as the server's database in a Logi Report Server Cluster because HSQLDB doesn't support the function.
+- The databases that can be used as the server database in a Logi Report Server Cluster must be able to support the lock function, therefore, you cannot use HSQLDB as the server's database in a Logi Report Server Cluster because HSQLDB does not support the function.

 - If you set up a Logi Report Server Cluster on one computer, you need to make sure that the settings of HTTP Port and Server's RMI Port on each clustered server are different.

-- When a cluster is enabled the following properties and their mapping UI options will also be saved into the system database.
+- When a cluster is enabled, Server also saves the following properties and their mapping UI options into the system database.

 - The following properties in the server.properties file: cluster.enable_notify_server_down, cluster.notify_server_down_address, cluster.scheduler.lease.active_count, cluster.scheduler.lease.check_interval, cluster.scheduler.lease.enabled, cluster.scheduler.lease.valid_time, cluster.send_concurrent_reports, cluster.share_memory.node_number, cluster.storage.crd_result.copy_number, cluster.storage.history.copy_number, cluster.storage.realm.copy_number, loadbalance.custom_class, loadbalance.type, server.autocache.enabled, server.autocache.expired.time, server.autocache.max.disk.usage, server.autocache.never.expire, server.completed.max_count, server.crd.memory.usage, server.realm.active, server.security, server.version.from.temp.

 - All properties in the mailconfig.properties file in